signalfx/integrations/heroku/README.md

 Based on the information you want to collect, there are two ways to integrate with SignalFx:
   * Option 1: Collect and send default Heroku metrics
-  * Option 2: Collect and send properties from heroku-metadata, as well as configure other smart agent monitors
+  * Option 2: Collect and send properties from heroku-metadata, as well as configure other Smart Agent monitors

 ## Installation